Museum Policies, Accessibility & FAQ

 We are a self-guided museum, allowing you to design your own experience based on your specific interests.
 However, with our expanded exhibit space, we suggest allowing approximately two hours to experience the Museum.
 Audio guides to enhance your visit are available in English, Spanish, Japanese, French, and German, and can be purchased on property or online.

-Spend the entire day with us and add on tours of Historic RCA Studio B and Hatch Show Print (each tour lasts one hour), and enjoy lunch or a snack at one of our three dining options.
-Your museum ticket allows entry in and out of the museum all day until closing at 5:00 PM, though you can linger at one of our four retail stores (open until 6:00 PM).
+Spend the entire day with us and add on tours of Historic RCA Studio B and Hatch Show Print (each tour lasts one hour), and enjoy lunch or a snack at one of our two dining options.
+The Museum does close at 5:00 PM, though you can linger at one of our four retail stores (open until 5:30 PM).

 Do you offer any discounts?